-Kamayut Media news producer Hanthar Nyein is serving a two-year prison sentence for incitement, a charge Myanmar’s military regime has used broadly to stifle independent news reporting since staging a democracy-suspending coup in 2021.
-He faces a separate criminal charge under the Electronic Act that was in trial in late 2022.
+Kamayut Media news producer Hanthar Nyein is serving a seven-year prison sentence for incitement, a charge Myanmar’s military regime has used broadly to stifle independent news reporting since staging a democracy-suspending coup in 2021, and for violating the Electronic Transactions Law.

-Maung said he believes Kamayut was targeted for its coverage of protests against the military’s February 1, 2021, democracy-suspending coup and previous human rights reporting on the Rohingya refugee crisis and the military’s abuses.
-The military junta cracked down on Myanmar’s independent media, detaining dozens of journalists, according to those sources and CPJ research.
+Maung said he believes Kamayut was targeted for its coverage of protests against the military’s February 1, 2021, coup and previous human rights reporting on the Rohingya refugee crisis and the military’s abuses.
+The military junta has cracked down on Myanmar’s independent media, detaining and sentencing dozens of journalists, according to those sources and CPJ research.

 Hanthar was severely beaten around the head, burned on his belly, thighs, and buttocks with lit cigarettes, and made to kneel on ice while his hands were cuffed behind him during interrogations, the intermediary and Maung told CPJ.